GoogleCloudPlatform/cloudml-samples/molecules/README.md

 # Molecules
-This sample shows how to train and create an ML model to predict the molecular energy, including how to preprocess raw data files.
+This sample shows how to train a simple ML model to predict the molecular energy.

-The dataset for this sample comes from this [Kaggle Dataset](https://www.kaggle.com/burakhmmtgl/predict-molecular-properties).
-However, the number of preprocessed JSON files was too small, so this sample will download the raw data files directly from this [FTP source](ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound_3D/01_conf_per_cmpd/SDF) (in [`SDF`](https://en.wikipedia.org/wiki/Chemical_table_file#SDF) fromat instead of `JSON`).
+The dataset for this sample is extracted from the [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/) ([FTP source](ftp://ftp.ncbi.nlm.nih.gov/pubchem/Compound_3D/01_conf_per_cmpd/SDF)).
+The file format is [`SDF`](https://en.wikipedia.org/wiki/Chemical_table_file#SDF).
 Here's a more detailed description of the [MDL/SDF file format](http://c4.cabrillo.edu/404/ctfile.pdf).

-These are the rough steps:
+These are the general steps:
+ 1. Data extraction
- 1. data-extractor.py: extracts the data files
+ 2. Preprocessing the data
- 2. preprocess.py: runs an [Apache Beam](https://beam.apache.org/) pipeline for element-wise transformations, and [tf.Transform](https://github.com/tensorflow/transform) for full-pass transformations.
-This can be run in [Google Cloud Dataflow](https://cloud.google.com/dataflow/)
- 4. trainer/task.py: trains and evaluates the ([Tensorflow](https://www.tensorflow.org/)) model.
-This can be run in [Google Cloud ML Engine](https://cloud.google.com/ml-engine/)

-This model only does a very simple preprocessing.
-It uses Apache beam to parse the SDF files and count how many Carbon, Hydrogen, Oxygen, and Nitrogen atoms a molecule has.
-Then it uses tf.Transform to normalize to values between 0 and 1.
-Finally, the normalized counts are fed into a TensorFlow Deep Neural Network.
-There are much more interesting features that could be extracted that will make more accurate predictions.
+ 3. Training the model
+ 4. Doing predictions

 ## Initial setup
 > NOTE: This requires `python2`, Apache Beam does not currently support `python3`.

 ### Getting the source code
 You can clone the github repository and then navigate to the `molecules` sample directory.
 The rest of the instructions assume that you are in that directory.
 ```bash
 git clone https://github.com/GoogleCloudPlatform/cloudml-samples.git
 cd cloudml-samples/molecules
 ```

 ### Python virtual environment
 Using [virtualenv](https://virtualenv.pypa.io/en/stable/) to isolate your dependencies is recommended.
 To set up, make sure you have the `virtualenv` package installed.
 ```bash
 pip install --user virtualenv
 ```